Coder-Yu/QRec/README.md

 <h2>Latest News</h2>
 <p>
+19/09/2020 - DHCF proposed in KDD'20 has been added for comparison, althought it doesn't work very well. </br>
 29/07/2020 - ESRF proposed in my TKDE manuscript (under review) has been added. </br>
 23/07/2020 - LightGCN proposed in SIGIR'20 has been added. </br>
 17/09/2019 - NGCF proposed in SIGIR'19 has been added. </br>